pravin691983/LendingClubCaseStudy/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- Based on our analysis there is high probability if applicants taking loan:
+Based on our analysis there is high probability if applicants taking loan:
  - for 'debt consolidation' and have income of 31k -58k
-  - whose home ownership is 'MORTGAGE and have income of 31k -58k
+ - whose home ownership is RENT and have income of 31k -58k
-  - when grade is A and loan amount is between 31k -58k
+ - when grade is B and loan amount is between 31k -58k
  - when dti is between 12-18 and loan amount is between 31k -58k
+ - tenure of 36 months have have high chances to be defaulters
  - maximum number of defaults occured when the loan was sanctioned/issued in Dec

-- We can see loan amount & interest rate, installment, repayment term, home ownership, loan purpose, residential state and income group plays an important role's to decide loan defaulters.
+### We can see loan amount & interest rate, installment, repayment term, home ownership, loan purpose, residential state and income group plays an important role's to decide loan defaulters.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->